 Implications of infectious agents on results of animal experiments.
 Report of the Working Group on Hygiene of the Gesellschaft für Versuchstierkunde--Society for Laboratory Animal Science (GV-SOLAS).
 Lab.
 Animal.
 1999; 33 Suppl 1:S39-87.

-Specimen requirements: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube; or 0.2 ml tissue.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube; or 0.2 ml tissue, or 0.2 ml cell culture.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.